bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:28:11

 Yeah, of the respondents.
-There are people who use Bitcoin Core because they were using Spectre and it says, use Bitcoin Core.
+There are people who use Bitcoin Core because they were using Specter and it says, use Bitcoin Core.
 So there's a mix of both of people who want just Bitcoin Core because it's full node and people who are like, I wanted something that was full node and the software I'm using said use Bitcoin Core.
 We didn't really get any data on how people were using the wallet.
 Although one other thing I did learn is that no one changes their defaults.